 Accounts with a write-off status have been determined to be uncollectible.
 This does not eliminate the legal obligation to pay.
 If your account is in write-off, a hold has been placed on your account.
 In order for the hold to be removed, the balance must be paid in full with secure funds.
 Secure funds consist of: cash, cashier's check, and money order.
 We cannot accept online payments, credit cards/debit cards, or personal checks.
 You can pay with a secure fund in person at Gateway Student Services, located on the first floor of Founders Hall at the Saint Paul campus, or mail in a cashier's check or money order to the address below.
-If you have any questions about your debt, please email accounts.receivable@metrostate.edu or write 115 at:
+If you have any questions about your debt, please email accounts.receivable@metrostate.edu or write us at:

-Metro politan State University

-Finand cial Manage ment

-700 East Seventh Street, FH 329
+Metropolitan State University Financial Management 700 East Seventh Street, FH 329 Saint Paul, MN 55106-5000

-Saint I Paul, MI N 55106-500 00